 This course explores common health alterations in primary care that are managed by the Family Nurse Practitioner.
-Assessment of health status, diagnosis, developing and implementing a treatment plan and follow up evaluation of patient status will be emphasized using an evidence based approach.
-Prerequisite: NURG 631, 632, Prerequisite/Co-requisite 633
+Assessment of health status, diagnosis, developing and implementing a treatment plan and follow up evaluation of patient status will be emphasized using an evidence-based approach.
+Admission to the MSN Program or departmental approval.
+Prerequisite: NURG 636.